What is a Digital Object Identifier (DOI)?

 Over 40 million DOI names have been assigned by DOI System Registration Agencies in the US, Australasia, and Europe.

 DOI names are widely used in scientific publishing to cite journal articles.
-More 98% of all DOI registered are for scholarly articles.
+More than 98% of all DOI registered are for scholarly articles.
 The use of DOI names for the citing of data sets makes their provenance trackable and citable and therefore allows interoperability with existing reference services.